Mappo23/DL-DiReCT-v8/README.md

 In ```/pat_test_data``` folder we include few patient data examples in order to test model.

-To ensure consistency with the companion thesis work, we will only cover the segmentation capabilities only of the DL+DiReCT pipeline.
+To ensure consistency with the companion thesis work, we will cover the segmentation capabilities only of the DL+DiReCT pipeline.

 ![Abstract](doc/abstract.png)